Winter clothing you need in Sweden this year! (+prices)

 First and foremost, jackets and coats.
 I’ve been a bit struggling with this since the current trend is either oversized winter jackets (which often look too big on me) or cropped jackets (which do not cover your lower back).

-Black and white winter jackets.
+Black and white winter jackets on display in a clothing store.

 Photo: Annamaria